thomaswp/HintsLabWebsite/content/authors/Yang Shi/_index.md

 highlight_name: true
 ---

-Yang Shi is a PhD student of Computer Science at North Carolina State University.
-He completed his master degree in Computer Science at University of Georgia.
-Yang is interested in developing data-driven methods to improve student and programmer code representations to enhance the intelligent learning environment and student models.
-He is currently working on projects about extracting features of programmer code snippets and the applications of the extracted features.
+Yang Shi is a PhD student at North Carolina State University.
+He has been working towards building data-driven methods for representing program code to enhance the ability of Intelligent Tutoring Systems and benefit student modeling process.
+With a focus of DM/ML approaches applied to CS education, his research interests also include Programming Language Processing, Software Analysis and Deep Learning.